Smoked Chicken Tenders: 1 way to cook, 3 ways to season! You choose which rub to use and let the smoker be the hero of flavor!

 All types of chicken can be made on the smoker: breasts, legs, wings, thighs, and even whole chickens.
-But even after trying almost all of these, chicken tenders are my absolute favorite.
-For a few reasons.
+But even after trying almost all of these, chicken tenders may just be my absolute favorite.
+For a few reasons…

 Chicken tenders cook much faster, they’re juicy (when cooked on the smoker) and they’re easy to wrap bacon around!